-Pace African & Oceanic Art is a New York-based, leading tribal and oceanic art gallery specializing in the sales of important antique, African and Oceanic art from central and west Africa and the islands of the Pacific.
-Established in 1971, the gallery maintains an inventory of museum-quality African art, such as masks, figures and other objects, and Oceanic art, which affirm the aesthetic imagination and mastery of the artists who made them.
+Pace African & Oceanic Art is a New York-based, leading international art gallery specializing in the sales of important antique, African and Oceanic art from central and west Africa and the islands of the Pacific.
+Established in 1971, the gallery maintains an inventory of museum-quality African art, such as masks, figures and other objects, which affirm the aesthetic imagination and mastery of the artists who made them.
 Affiliated with Pace Gallery, Pace African & Oceanic Art is a member of the Art Dealers Association of America (ADAA).

 Pace African & Oceanic Art has been a lender to the following recent exhibitions: